-Whether you believe it or not, the only people you need in your wedding are principal sponsors (in terms of legality, that is).
-Principal sponsors are better known as your godparents (or ninangs and ninongs).
-You need to get principal sponsors because they serve as witnesses to your eligibility to get married and to sign the marriage contract.
+Whether you believe it or not, the only people you need in your wedding are principal sponsors—in terms of legality, that is.
+Principal sponsors are better known as your godparents (or your ninang and ninong).
+Principal sponsors confirm your eligibility to get married and sign the marriage contract as witnesses.

-Your relationship with your principal sponsors doesn't end on your wedding.
+Take note, though, that your relationship with your principal sponsors doesn't end on your wedding day.
 You might want to choose people who are already married so that you can approach them for marriage advice when the need arises.

-You'll benefit from having lots of secondary sponsors in the future, but additional sponsors also mean a longer guest list.
-A longer guest list will require a bigger budget, but it's all under your discretion.
-It's your wedding so choose as many sponsors you deem necessary.
+You might be able to benefit from having lots of sponsors, but heed that having several sponsors also mean a longer guest list.
+A longer guest list will require a bigger wedding budget, too.
+It's all under your discretion.